flyingcloud4156/flyingcloud-4156-project/README.md

 # COMS-4156-Project
 This is the GitHub repository for the **service portion** of the Team Project associated with COMS 4156 Advanced Software Engineering.
-Our team name is flycloud and the following are our members: Ziheng Huang, Zhelin Fan, Jingyi Wang, and xxx.
+Our team name is flycloud and the following are our members: Ziheng Huang, Zhelin Fan, Jingyi Wang, and Haokun Wu.

 ## Overview
 It is a financial management and settlement service that streamlines expense tracking, budgeting, and multi-party debt settlement.
 It allows users to record, categorize, and analyze transactions through a unified API that supports different clients—from personal trip-splitting and dorm bill apps to workplace reimbursement systems.
 Built with Java 17 and Spring Boot, it integrates PostgreSQL/MySQL databases, offers documented RESTful APIs via Swagger UI, and supports automated testing and deployment through Docker and Google Cloud.